U.S. News Rankings

 |Religious affiliation||Virginia Baptist|

 When applying to Virginia Intermont College, it's important to note the application deadline is rolling, and the early decision deadline is January 1.
-Scores for either the ACT or SAT test are due August 1.
-The application fee at Virginia Intermont College is $25.
-It is less selective, with an acceptance rate of 97.0 percent.
+Scores for either the ACT or SAT test are due August 15.
+It is less selective, with an acceptance rate of 99 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Virginia Intermont College is 7:1, and the school has 94.9 percent of its classes with fewer than 20 students.
-The most popular majors at Virginia Intermont College include: Multi/Interdisciplinary Studies; Agriculture, Agriculture Operations, and Related Sciences; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; and Parks, Recreation, Leisure, and Fitness Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 63.0 percent.
+The student-faculty ratio at Virginia Intermont College is 8:1, and the school has 94.6 percent of its classes with fewer than 20 students.
+The most popular majors at Virginia Intermont College include: Multi/Interdisciplinary Studies; Visual and Performing Arts; Agriculture, Agriculture Operations, and Related Sciences; Parks, Recreation, Leisure, and Fitness Studies; and Public Administration and Social Service Professions.
+The average freshman retention rate, an indicator of student satisfaction, is 62.5 percent.

 |Student gender distribution|